Sep 25, 2020

 Experienced hotel owners and hospitality project managers have been burned in one way or another by unexpected storage expenses in the course of a project.
 But more than storage fees, when furniture items go into unplanned storage such as staying in custom longer than anticipated, it increases risk of damage especially when facilities are not equipped to house this type of items.
 Humidity, temperature, dust and other factors can affect your newly minted bespoke furniture.
 Requirements and limitations for receiving international packages are some of the common causes of delay and unexpected storage.
 Knowing in advance the intricacies of moving furniture pieces from its place of production to your project site can minimize delays and surprise costs.
 If unavoidable, you will at least have the chance to arrange for appropriate storage solutions which is still better than ending up with unusable furniture.

 Hotel furniture and fixtures are always expected to be in tip-top shape!
 In fact, maintaining the condition of these items is incredibly important to keep business healthy in terms of not only customer satisfaction but also in maintaining status as a brand.

 Contract furniture especially made for you wouldn’t be as easily replaced as a retail or catalogue item would be.
 It is then essential to know how to extend its life as much as possible to keep the same look and feel of your hotel over the years.
 It is unusual, if not unheard of that furniture suppliers give advice on how the items they manufacture need to be maintained in a hotel setting.
 However, there should be a select few who are more immersed into the industry and do have the knowledge to give guidance.
-Talk to your suppliers and inquire about how to update or freshen up your hotel furniture, what the right products and materials are for the various surfaces and textures for routine cleaning and maintenance.
+Talk to your suppliers and inquire about how to update or freshen up your luxury hotel furniture, what the right products and materials are for the various surfaces and textures for routine cleaning and maintenance.
 If possible, arrange a regular inspection by furniture experts to ensure that everything is still up to hotel brand standards.